Everyone’s a theologian; everything is theological; all theology is practical.

 - I am Trinitarian.
 I believe in the one true Christian God who exists co-equally and co-eternally in three persons—Father, Son, and Holy Spirit.

-- I am a historic protestant.
+- I am protestant.
 I am committed to the central tenets of the Reformation, namely, the 5 solas: Scripture alone; by grace alone; through faith alone; in Christ alone; to the glory of God alone.

 - I adhere to verbal, plenary inspiration and inerrancy.
 I believe that the Bible is the very word of God without error.